-This section shows the relationship of the building to Yates Street and View Street, with retail frontage on Yates Street and residential frontage on View Street.
-The stepped height of the podium is seen - higher on Yates Street than on View Street, and the substantial setback from View Street to the residential tower.
+This section shows the relationship of the building to Yates Street and View Street, with retail frontage on Yates Street and residential and parking/loading access frontage on View Street.
+The stepped podium is seen on Yates and View Streets, and the substantial setback from Yates Street to the residential tower.